 - durian (All-year-round with frozen durians used off-season)

 2. Penang Road Famous Teochew Chendul

-Perhaps the most touristy of all in this list:
+And perhaps the most touristy of all the cendol stalls on this list too!

 If you can’t find it, just ask a local for the Penang famous cendol near KOMTAR!
 It is approximately a 5-minute walk to reach the stall from KOMTAR!

 The queues are long and are often inevitable, but at only RM4.20 per bowl, it’s well worth the wait.